pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ## Variables Available to the Ansible Playbook

-When an Ansible playbook is run as an automate method, a number of manageiq-specific variables are made available to the playbook to use in addition to the input parameters.
+When an Ansible playbook is run as an Automate method, a number of manageiq-specific variables are made available to the playbook to use in addition to the input parameters.
 These are similar to the variables available to a playbook service, but with the addition of the **automate\_workspace** variable that allows the playbook to interact with the `$evm` workspace managing the automation workflow.

 ``` yaml
 "manageiq": {